DataLucence/StanfordBIOS254-2019/README.md

 # StanfordBIOS254-2019
-DataLucence-BIOS254: Stanford 2019 course offering and material
+DataLucence-BIOS254: Stanford 2019
+This course consists of 6 lessons, 4 live-coding sessions and 2 open studio sessions

 ############